Imran Khan: Public image

-An August 2018 Gallup Pakistan survey found 52% of Pakistanis believed Khan's tenure as Prime Minister would be better than the previous government.
-In a 2019 International Republican Institute (IRI) poll, 40% of respondents rated Khan's performance "good" and 17% "very good."
-A 2021 Ipsos Pakistan survey found 55% of respondents said the Khan government was worse than they expected.
-In a 2022 Gallup Pakistan poll, 48% of respondents had a negative view of Khan's performance, while 36% held a favourable opinion.
-Another Gallup Pakistan survey, conducted after Khan's vote-of-no confidence, found 57% of respondents were happy about his removal from office, while 43% were angry.
-A March 2023 Gallup Pakistan survey, conducted after the end of his premiership, found 61% of Pakistanis held a good opinion of Khan.
+An August 2018 Gallup Pakistan survey found 52% of Pakistanis believed his tenure as prime minister would be better than the previous government.
+In a 2019 International Republican Institute poll, 40% of respondents rated his performance "good" and 17% "very good."
+A 2021 Ipsos Pakistan survey found 55% of respondents said Imran Khan government was worse than they expected.
+In a 2022 Gallup Pakistan poll, 48% of respondents had a negative view of his performance, while 36% held a favourable opinion.
+Another Gallup Pakistan survey, conducted after his vote-of-no confidence, found 57% of respondents were happy about his removal from office, while 43% were angry.
+A February 2023 Gallup Pakistan survey, conducted after the end of his premiership, found that 61% of Pakistanis held a good opinion of him.

-Khan's arrest and imprisonment in August 2023 angered many in Indian-administered Kashmir.
+His arrest and imprisonment in August 2023 angered many in Indian-administered Kashmir.

+According to a January 2024 Bloomberg survey of 12 Pakistani financial professionals, Khan was the top pick to run the country's economy.

+Khan has been nominated twice for the Nobel Peace Prize.
+He was nominated in 2019 for his endeavours to foster peace across South Asia.
+In 2025, he was nominated by the Norwegian political party Partiet Sentrum and the advocacy organisation Pakistan World Alliance for his contributions to human rights and democratic values.

+In March 2026, American human rights lawyer Eric Lewis wrote in The Independent that Khan had been "wrongly imprisoned for almost three years" and that "the world community should unite to save him."